Pros / This affordable backup camera includes night-vision capabilities, while many similarly priced models do not.

 Verdict / At the manufacturer's price point, the Pyle is an excellent value, provided you don't have to contact the company with support issues.

 The Pyle PLCM34WIR is a wireless backup camera with a wide field of view and infrared night vision.
 Perhaps its most attractive feature is its price tag.
-It provides essential rear-view camera functionality at an affordable cost.
+It provides essential backup camera functionality at an affordable cost.
+It even beats out the Pyle PLCM7500, which has a bigger display and field of view, because of its wireless design and easier installation.

 The design is fairly standard for a backup camera.
 The camera is attached to a metal bar that screws into your license plate.
 The wireless transmitter, a small plastic fob, sits in your trunk, and you run a cable from the camera to the transmitter by drilling a small hole behind your license plate.